 During the quiet phase, you’ll reach 50% to 70% of your goal by asking your major donors for contributions.
 The public phase will occur when you’ve finally announced your campaign to the world.
 You can start collecting smaller donations from your broader pool of donors.

-In this article, we’ll be going over the key planning stages needed to successfully launch a capital campaign.
+In this article, we’ll go over the key planning stages needed to successfully launch a capital campaign.
 Here are the steps we’ll be covering:

 Let’s get into it.